 .
 Verification can be accomplished during the online registration process by uploading your documents or by attending one of our two walk-in document verification clinics.

-Do we need to provide birth certificates and proof of address or school attendance to complete our registration?
+Do we need to provide birth certificates and proof of address or school enrollment form to complete our registration?

-Yes, all players must provide three proofs of residency showing current home address and child's birth certificate, by uploading your documents or by attending one of our two walk-in document verification clinics.
+Yes, all players must provide the school enrollment form or three proofs of residency showing current home address and child's birth certificate, by uploading your documents or by attending one of our two walk-in document verification clinics.
 Proofs of residency must be re-submitted annually and must be in accordance with Little League International residency requirements.
 A complete list can be found HERE

 How do I determine if I live within ARLL boundaries?